2014 New Hampshire gubernatorial election: Background

-Incumbent Democratic Governor John Lynch decided to retire in 2012, rather than seek re-election to a fifth term in office.
+Incumbent Democratic governor John Lynch decided to retire in 2012, rather than seek re-election to a fifth term in office.
 The Democratic nominee, former State Senate Majority Leader Maggie Hassan, defeated the Republican nominee, attorney and 1996 gubernatorial nominee Ovide M. Lamontagne, 55% to 43%.

 New Hampshire and Vermont are the only states in the country whose governors are elected every two years.
-On only one occasion since 1926 has a first-term governor of New Hampshire been defeated for re-election to a second term: in 2004, when Lynch beat incumbent Republican Governor Craig Benson.
+On only one occasion since 1924 has a first-term governor of New Hampshire been defeated for re-election to a second term: in 2004, when Lynch beat incumbent Republican governor Craig Benson.

-Hassan also had and continues to have high approval ratings.
+Hassan had high approval ratings.
 An April 2014 WMUR/University of New Hampshire poll found that 57% of registered voters approved of the job she was doing, 58% had a favorable opinion of her, and 70% thought the state was going in the right direction.
 For these reasons, Hassan was not considered vulnerable going into the election.
 The Cook Political Report, Daily Kos Elections, Governing and Sabato's Crystal Ball all considered the race "likely Democratic" and RealClearPolitics and The Rothenberg Political Report rated the race "safe Democratic".